Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/center_section.md

 ![IFF](../../../img/pilot_iff_panel.jpg)

-As opposed to the Interrogator panel in the WSO cockpit, this panel provides the pilot with the ability to adjust the IFF transponder of the own aircraft.
+As opposed to the Interrogator panel in the WSO cockpit, this panel provides the pilot with the ability to adjust the IFF transponder of their own aircraft.
 Which would then be picked up by interrogators in other aircraft.

 > 💡 Due to engine limitations, the settings on the panel have no effect for DCS.
 > However, they are exposed to external tools, such as SRS.

-For further explanation see
+For further explanation, see
 the [IFF System controls chapter](../../../systems/identification_systems.md#iff-controls-and-indicators).

 ### Master switch